ponyriders/django-amazon-price-monitor/README.md

 </tr>
 <tr>
     <td>PRICE_MONITOR_AMAZON_PRODUCT_SYNCHRONIZE_COUNT</td>
     <td>Number of products to query with one call to Product Advertising API.
-Maximum allowed values is 10.</td>
+Maximum allowed value is 10.</td>
     <td>10</td>
     <td>no</td>
 </tr>